AkshGautam/Spam-Check/README.md

-# Sweeper
+# Spam Check
-A python script to automatically clean spam mails
+A python script to predict if an email is spam or not.